Classic Caramel Flan

 Pour the batter over the caramel sauce, cover the pie dish with foil, and bake for 1 hour.
 In the last 10-15 minutes of baking, I remove the foil.
 This is a gametime decision based on how done and browned your flan looks.
 If it’s already fairly dark but not set, keep the foil on the whole time.

-Flan will be jiggly in the center, even when it’s done.
+Caramel flan will be jiggly in the center, even when it’s done.
 However, a knife inserted in the center should come out clean.
 It’s a bit of a challenge to know exactly when it’s done, especially your first time making it.
 As long as the jiggly part is about the size of a deck of cards or smaller, I’d say the flan is done.

 You don’t want to overbake it because it will turn tough, the caramel will burn, and the texture could change and it could become gritty and not good.

+Absolutely!
 This is a dessert you do have to make in advance and plan for but that’s also means it’s a great candidate to be the dessert you serve after a dinner party or when you’re entertaining.
 You can make it days in advance, have it waiting in the fridge, and can check dessert off your to-do list the day of the party.

 - 1 cup granulated sugar